Selena Gomez fans condemn ‘The Good Fight’ after kidney transplant joke

 Once again, Selena Gomez fans are coming to the singer’s defense after a TV show decided to use her real-life health struggles as a punchline.

-The Rare Beauty founder’s fanbase recently took to Twitter to call out an episode of The Good Fight , which referenced her health battle, specifically her kidney transplant.
+The Rare Beauty founder’s fanbase recently took to Twitter to call out an episode of The Good Fight, which referenced her health battle, specifically her kidney transplant.

 According to reports from E!
 News, however, in defense of the series, a source close to the show says, “If you watch the episode in full, the reference to Gomez is part of a discussion the characters are having about topics that are not okay to make fun of and the idea of cancel culture and being cancelled for telling a bad joke.
 The reference is that her transplant is not something you can joke about.”